 In 1986, Ajahn Suchart moved to Toronto, Canada.
 For twenty years, he has lived and built his love for Thailands national sport, Muay Thai, in Canada.
 His dream to bring a beautiful part of Thai culture and history to Canada has been realized as he has taught over 20,000 students and he continues to open his heart and knowledge to those who seek to learn his wisdom.
 Today, over a dozen of his students have now opened their own Muay Thai gyms throughout the province and are working to promote and honour the cultural sport of Muay Thai.
 In Canada, he has developed Canadas only Professional Thai boxing World Champion, Clifton Brown who continues to impress the World with his skills.
 Ajahn Suchart has also trained over 16 amateur national and international champions.
 Ajahn Suchart has bred Krus, World athletes, young fighters, healthy students and happier people.
-His sights are now set on contributing to the development of Muay Thai as an Olympic sport in 2010.
+His sights are now set on contributing to the development of Muay Thai as an Olympic sport in the not too distant future.

 His motto, LOVE, RESPECT and BELIEVE resonates with many who have changed their lives through the philosophies of Muay Thai.
 Many past and present students attest to Ajahn Suchart's teachings - not just in Muay Thai - but in life.
 Youth once troubled, have found a safe place where they experience trust, care and respect and now are leading safer and healthier lives.
 Young adults build their confidence and face difficult challenges with more grace through Ajahn Sucharts teachings.
 The school and Ajahn Suchart welcome children as young as 6 years old to adults at any age, to learn and improve their physical health and lives.
 He welcomes students from all walks of life and his pedagogy transcends issues surrounding class, race, gender, language and religion as he continues to influence them to transform lives through the beautiful art of Muay Thai.
 He is a leading figure of Muay Thai throughout the world.